resulknad/ml-input-data-service/tensorflow/lite/g3doc/guide/build_android.md

 that this builds a "fat" AAR with several different architectures; if you don't need all of them, use the subset appropriate for your deployment environment.

-Caution: Following feature is experimental and only available at HEAD.
 You can build smaller AAR files targeting only a set of models as follows:

 ```sh
 bash tensorflow/lite/tools/build_aar.sh \